stoeps13/connections-doc/source/admin/install/t_inst_federated_repositories.md

     See [Choosing login values](c_install_choose_login.md) for information about the types of login values that can be used.

+    !!! note
-    **Note:** If you are using Active Directory and you use an email address as the login, specify **mail** as the value for this property.
+    If you are using Active Directory and you use an email address as the login, specify **mail** as the value for this property.
 If you use the **samAccountName** attribute as the login, specify uid as the value for this property.

 12. Click **Apply** and then click **Save**.